-Criterion 3: Team and Resources
+Criterion 3: Team and Resources (20%)

-- The capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a good chance of success. - The level of hydropower/civil works expertise and experience of the team members;

-- The sufficiency of the facilities to support the work; - Degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further development and commercial deployment of the proposed technologies; - Level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Work Plan; and - Reasonableness of budget and spend plan for proposed project and objectives
+- The capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a good chance of success.
+Qualifications, relevant expertise, and time commitment of the individuals on the team; - The sufficiency of the facilities to support the work; - Extent of involvement of an Original Equipment Manufacturer (OEM) or technology developer in the project; - Degree to which the proposed consortia/team demonstrates the ability and desire to facilitate and expedite further development and commercial deployment of the proposed technologies; and - Level of participation by project participants as evidenced by letter(s) of commitment and how well the participants are integrated into the Workplan.